 3.2 UTXO DID Method

 In this section we present an overview of the DID method.
 Our proposal introduces a new Decentralized Identifier (DID) method that links a UTXO and the DID with the public key of the subject and manages the DID status and revocation through transaction spending checks.
 We use the BSV blockchain as the verifiable data registry.

+The UTXO DID method uses the following method name: bsv

 The DID

-The issuance of a DID using this method is performed by publishing a blockchain transaction: TxID0.This transaction has a single input and a single output.
-The TxID becomes the DID for the subject.
-The TxID can be easily generated by either controller or subject and, because of the properties of blockchain it would never be repeated.
-It is also, easily recognisable by independent third-party platforms, such as explorers.
+The issuance of a DID using this method is performed by publishing a blockchain transaction: Tx0.This transaction has a single input and a single output.
+The transaction ID (TxID) becomes the DID for the subject.
+The TxID can be easily calculated by either controller or subject and, because of the properties of blockchain it would never be repeated.
+It is also

+easily recognisable by independent third-party platforms, such as blockchain explorers.